...eye solution

 I slept like a baby from the office to the house and I don’t recall how I made it from the car.
 After about four hours of lying peacefully in a “lovely repose with hands crossed over the chest” (and obviously looking more at ease than the husband thought I deserved), I was forcibly awakened.

 If I didn’t have to face people again, all would be well.
 It’s that drunk-at-the-company-party/morning-after that is mortifying.
 The next day, doctor and nurse were both very circumspect and only casually noted that I had been quite relaxed.
 The nurse remarked that it’s nice that I’m petite… Me?[44]
-I'm not short, I just look short.
+For the record, I'm not short, I'm just awkwardly shaped.

 Reality Bite: Please shoot me!
 Or just shoot me up again, so I don’t remember.